Help Wanted: To prevent violence, are schools armed with enough counselors?

 Nassau employs 28 counselors--one for every 476 students.

 Duval County Public Schools comes closest to the ASCA's recommendation.
-After hiring 36 new therapists this month, Duval County students have access to one counselor for every 255 students.
+After hiring 36 new therapists this month, Duval County students have a student-counselor ratio of one for every 255 students.

 ‘Not allowed to do the job that they are trained to do’